 So going back to our comparison to an orchestra, if AI orchestration is the act of conducting, AI agents and tools are the performers.

-Here’s an example of AI orchestration in practice:
+Here’s an example of a modern workflow orchestration platform in practice:

 Imagine a large online retailer like Amazon.
 This online retailer uses AI technology for a variety of tasks, including, recommending products to customers, managing inventory, and optimizing delivery routes.